 Mowing the lawn can be therapeutic.
 At least every once in a while it can, anyway.
-However, in spring and summer - when you can almost see the grass growing if you look hard enough - mowing that lawn every few days can become a royal pain in the backside.
+However, with spring more or less with us now - you can almost see the grass growing if you look hard enough - mowing that lawn every few days can become a royal pain in the backside.

 That's where the a robot lawnmower comes in.
 Much like the robot vacuum cleaners they borrow some of their tech and design elements from, the best robot lawnmowers can make your life a whole lot easier by cutting down on a the effort required to complete a chore.